-We utilize the Black-Scholes option pricing model to estimate the fair value of the options at the grant date using the following assumptions:
+We utilize the Black-Scholes option pricing model to estimate the fair value of the service condition options and the Monte Carlo pricing model to estimate the fair value of the performance condition options.
+We value both types of options at the grant date and both pricing models utilize the following assumptions:

-Risk-free interest rate-reflects the average rate on the United States Treasury bond with maturity equal to the expected term of the option;

-- Expected dividend yield-as we do not currently pay dividends or expect to pay dividends in the near future, the expected dividend yield is zero; - Expected term of stock award-is based on historical experience that is modified based on expected future changes; and - Expected volatility in stock price-reflects the historical volatility of comparable public companies over the expected term of the stock option.
+- Risk-free interest rate-reflects the average rate on the United States Treasury bond with maturity equal to the expected term of the option; - Expected dividend yield-as we do not currently pay dividends or expect to pay dividends in the near future, the expected dividend yield is zero; - Expected term of stock award-is based on historical experience that is modified based on expected future changes; and - Expected volatility in stock price-reflects the historical volatility of comparable public companies over the expected term of the stock option.

 The weighted average grant date fair value of options granted during the year ended December 31, 2022 and 2021 was \$9.47 and \$7.48 per share, respectively.
 As of December 31, 2022, we had 10.0 million fully vested options with a weighted average exercise price of \$5.45 per share, an aggregate intrinsic value of \$146.0 million and an average remaining contractual term of 5.6 years.
-At December 31, 2022, the fair value of vested shares is \$47.2 million.
+The total fair value of options vested during 2022 and 2021 were \$7.2 million and \$6.3 million, respectively.

-At December 31, 2022, we did not believe the vesting of performance condition options criteria was probable and, therefore, no stock-based compensation has been recorded.
+At December 31, 2022, we did not believe the vesting of performance condition options criteria was probable and, therefore, no stock-based compensation has been recorded for our performance based options.
 Once vesting performance criteria becomes probable, the amortization of the fair value will commence and be recorded as compensation expense.
+As of December 31, 2022 and 2021, total unrecognized stock-based compensation expense related to the performance condition options subject to the vesting conditions being met was approximately \$34.3 million and \$30.6 million, respectively.